-Gently brush your teeth with a soft-bristled toothbrush for a minimum of two minutes each time to effectively clean all the surfaces of your teeth.
+Fortunately, there are several measures you can take to prevent gingivitis.
+Gently brush your teeth with a soft-bristled toothbrush for a minimum of two minutes each time.
+This will clean all the surfaces of your teeth.
 Brushing too hard can damage your enamel, so be sure to be gentle.
 For best results, brush your teeth twice a day and make sure to brush before you go to sleep to prevent plaque buildup.
 Dental plaque tends to hide in hard-to-reach spaces between teeth and can cause cavities and gum irritation if not removed.
-To avoid this, it is also important to floss each tooth daily to remove plaque and reduce the number of harmful bacteria in the mouth.
+To avoid this, it is also important to floss each tooth daily to remove plaque and reduce the amount of harmful bacteria in the mouth.

 If you're looking to reduce your risk of gingivitis, it's essential to avoid foods and drinks that are high in sugar.
 This means steering clear of soda, sports drinks, energy drinks, popsicles, dried fruits, and caramel.
 When you consume sugary items, your teeth may become coated in plaque and tartar, giving them a fuzzy feeling.
-For this reason, we highly recommend limiting your sugar intake.
+For this reason, we recommend limiting your sugar intake.
 Having clean teeth and good oral hygiene are essential to prevent cavities and gingivitis.
-To keep a healthy mouth, regularly use a fluoride-containing mouth rinse that is labeled as antibacterial, antiseptic, or antigingivitis, as this will help protect your teeth and make them more resistant to acid attacks caused by plaque.
-Establishing this habit at an early age is important for maintaining healthy teeth and gums for life.
+Use a mouth rinse that contains fluoride and is labeled as antibacterial, antiseptic, or antigingivitis.
+This will help protect your teeth and make them more resistant to acid attacks caused by plaque.
+Establishing good oral care at an early age is important for maintaining healthy teeth and gums for life.

 Make Sure You Don't Miss Your Dental Appointment

-and examination, which includes the use of a scaler tool to eliminate plaque and tartar.
+and examination at our dental office to help prevent gingivitis.
+We use a scaler tool to eliminate plaque and tartar during teeth cleanings.
 Additionally, X-rays may be taken to view any internal issues.
 It is advised to have this type of appointment every six months to maintain optimal oral health.
 Our staff

 is here to help you obtain the best possible oral health and wellness.
 When caught early, gum disease can be reversed.
 When your gums become swollen, sore, or bleeding, you should call our office immediately.
 To request an appointment with our Ooltewah dentist office, call us at (423) 238-8887 or send us a message here